|Nutrition Facts (per serving)|

 - 1/2 cup good-quality chicken broth/stock

-- 2-3 kaffir lime leaves (available in the freezer section of your local Asian food store)
+- 2 to 3 makrut lime leaves (available in the freezer section of your local Asian food store)

 - 1/4 cup white wine (or white cooking wine)

-- 1 Tbsp. rice vinegar (or substitute white or apple cider vinegar)
+- 1 tablespoon rice vinegar (or substitute white or apple cider vinegar)

-- 1-2 fresh red chilies, finely sliced (omit for milder mussels)
+- 1 to 2 fresh red chilies (finely sliced, omit for milder mussels)

-- 2-3 Tbsp. fish sauce, to taste - available by the bottle at Asian food stores
+- 2 to 3 tablespoon fish sauce (to taste, available by the bottle at Asian food stores)

 - 1/2 cup chopped fresh coriander (leaves + stems), plus another handful (leaves) for topping

-- 2 tsp. cornstarch dissolved in 1 Tbsp. water
+- 2 teaspoon cornstarch dissolved in 1 tablespoon water

-- Pour chicken stock into a wok or large frying pan (Note that you will also need a tight-fitting lid).
+Pour chicken stock into a wok or large frying pan.
+Note: You will also need a tight-fitting lid.

-- When sauce is gently boiling, add the mussels.
+When the sauce is gently boiling, add the mussels.
 Stir them in, then cover with a tight-fitting lid.
-Allow to cook for 2-3 minutes.
+Cook for 2 to 3 minutes.

-- Push mussels aside to reveal the sauce.
-Add the dissolved cornstarch to sauce, stirring well to incorporate.
-Sauce should thicken in about 30 seconds.
+Push mussels aside to reveal the sauce.
+Add the dissolved cornstarch to the sauce, stirring well to incorporate.
+The sauce should thicken in about 30 seconds.
 As it thickens, gently stir the mussels to combine with the thickened sauce.